 Student Health Services is located in the Roche Wellness Center at the corner of Mulberry Street and N. Webster Avenue.
-Graduate students have the option of utilizing the services we offer and becoming eligible to use Student Health Services by payment of the health fee of \$65.00 per semester.
+Graduate students who come to campus have the option of utilizing on-campus services by paying the health fee of \$65.00 each semester.
 Payment of the health fee may be made at the Bursar's Office after signing a request form at Student Health Services.
-Services offered include health and wellness information, nursing assessment, treatment of routine illnesses and injuries, medical services provided by physicians and a certified nurse practitioner by appointment, as well as referral to community healthcare providers for services beyond the scope of a student health facility.
-Further information may be obtained by contacting Student Health Services (570-941-7667).
+Oncampus services include health and wellness information, nursing assessment, treatment of routine illnesses and injuries, medical services provided by physicians and a certified nurse practitioner by appointment, as well as referral to community healthcare providers for services beyond the scope of a student health facility.
+Students may telephone or e-mail requests for general health information but diagnosis or recommendations for treatment are not done by telephone or e-mail.
+Further information may be obtained by contacting Student Health Services (570-941-7667) or visiting our Web site at http://academic.scranton.edu/department/healthsvs/.